 Microsoft Machine Learning Server is available as a deployment option when you create HDInsight clusters in Azure.
 The cluster type that provides this option is called ML Services.
 This capability provides data scientists, statisticians, and R programmers with on-demand access to scalable, distributed methods of analytics on HDInsight.

 ML Services on HDInsight provides the latest capabilities for R-based analytics on datasets of virtually any size, loaded to either Azure Blob or Data Lake storage.
 Since ML Services cluster is built on open-source R, the R-based applications you build can leverage any of the 8000+ open-source R packages.
 The routines in ScaleR, Microsoft’s big data analytics package are also available.

 The edge node provides a convenient place to connect to the cluster and run your R scripts.
 The edge node allows running the ScaleR parallelized distributed functions across the cores of the server.
 You can also run them across the nodes of the cluster by using ScaleR's Hadoop Map Reduce.
 You can also use Apache Spark compute contexts.

 Get started with ML Services on HDInsight

 To create an ML Services cluster in Azure HDInsight, select the ML Services cluster type when creating an HDInsight cluster using the Azure portal.
 The ML Services cluster type includes ML Server on the data nodes of the cluster and on an edge node, which serves as a landing zone for ML Services-based analytics.
-See Getting Started with ML Services on HDInsight for a walkthrough on how to create the cluster.
+See Create Apache Hadoop clusters using the Azure portal for a walkthrough on how to create the cluster.

 Why choose ML Services in HDInsight?